Maelstrom8/Mountain-Blade/README.md

 A: This question was like a 5 minute observation, but incase people think they might be making too much dineros..
 No. I feel it'll balance out in the long run, especially with Banner Kings, Royal Armory's admission costs and what not.
 I generally don't care if it seems like too much, though.

 #### Q: Why do you use this mod over that mod?
 Why DON'T you use this or that mod?
 A: Kinda hard to say, but if you must know a little about me: I'm someone who doesn't really care too much about balance and or restriction, I like power fantasy.
 For example, I like big dick troop trees, which is why I picked Warlords Battlefield.
 I don't care too much for lore friendly stuff.
-There is a reason why I included the Bannerlord Cheats mod :D
+There is reason why I included the Bannerlord Cheats mod :D

 A: I can't tell you why I don't use mods, and the sort.
 It can be any reason, but I generally want to keep it simple, I've only tested so many mods.

 #### Q: Can I enable the NSFW mods like Hot Butter?
 Captivity Events?
 A: Sure.
 They work, I just don't know how well they work with this mod selection, eg Banner Kings.
 You're kinda your own.

+#### Q: Why is my game crashing?
+A: I dunno.
+Do you have a Butterlib Log?
+Join the [Waking Dreams](https://discord.gg/wakingdreams) server, and post in the support channel.
+I don't do support on my readme.

 ### Bugs

-wip
+At the time of the writing, there's only a few things to keep note of:

+- Campaign AI might have some trouble with navigation, but Bannerlord is also known for being unfinish- I mean AI being brain-dead.
+- I'm not sure if it's affected by my troop overhaul, but some quests that require you to go after Deserters may not show up because of it.. still testing

+It's honestly hard to get a list of bugs because Bannerlord is built different, they'll come only when you play more and I haven't really.. played a lot, but if you'd like to experiment to see if you will crash, I'd appreciate people doing the following:

+- Spam the fuck out of RTS Camera in combat, use slow motion, control your troops after death
+- Dismember your enemies, go hard
+- Use everything in the town menu(s)
+- Try to trade and go into the smithy constantly
+- Run around the map like a maniac, go from villages to settlements (for example, this consistently crashed War and AI Tweaks so I removed it)

+Lastly..
+If you run into any crashes, make sure you can reproduce it at least 3 times, click the dialog that says something like "show in Butterlib", and then hit `Upload Report as a Permalink`, copy it, join [Waking Dreams Discord Server](https://discord.gg/wakingdreams) and post in the respective support channel.

 ### Thanks and Credits